Scrolling and Zooming

 On the tool panel are several tools for working with the way images are displayed.
 You can pan around in a large image to see more of it, or zoom in for finer detail work.

-You may notice that there are no scroll bars on the buffer.
-Working with the CTRL+Shift combination is less clunky and becomes intuitive very quickly.
+You may notice that there are no scroll bars around the image.
+Working with the CTRL+Shift combination is less clunky, uses less screen space, less button clicks, and becomes intuitive very quickly.

 There are also other keyboard shortcuts for working with the display.

-n Center the buffer under the cursor.
+n Center the image under the cursor.
 Use this to center on your point of interest.

 F3